 Life in Film: Mark Leckey

-In an ongoing series, frieze, asks artists and filmmakers to list the movies that have influenced their practice.
+frieze asks artists and filmmakers to list the movies that have influenced their practice

 Mark Leckey is a London-based British artist, Professor of Film at the Städelschule in Frankfurt am Main and has a band called Jack too Jack.
 His solo show ‘Resident’ is on at the Kölnischer Kunstverein in Germany until 8 June and his work will be included in the Yokohama Biennial in Japan in September.